HypothesisWorks/hypothesis/docs/details.rst

 .. autofunction:: hypothesis.assume

-For example suppose had the following test:
+For example suppose you had the following test:

 .. code:: python